mvdluit/AC-domain-list-script/README.md

 # Scam domains update script for Angular Community discord

-fetches the latest lists from https://github.com/nikolaischunk/discord-phishing-links, formats the data to be ready to read by the discord bot and saves the lists to two json files.
+Fetches the latest lists from https://github.com/nikolaischunk/discord-phishing-links, formats the data to be ready to read by the discord bot and saves the lists to two json files.

 ## How to use